rocktimsaikia/github-dlr/README.md

 ## Usage

 > [!NOTE]
-> Using the tool is straightforward, copy the Github URL of the target repository folder and paste it after the command `github-dlr` or it's alias `gh-dlr`.
+> Using the tool is straightforward, copy the GitHub URL of the target repository folder and paste it after the command `github-dlr` or it's alias `gh-dlr`.

 ```sh
 github-dlr <github_path>